Laurie Halse Anderson

 Laurie Halse Anderson (born Laurie Beth Halse; October 23, 1961) is an American writer, known for children's and young adult novels.
 She received the Margaret A. Edwards Award from the American Library Association in 2010 for her contribution to young adult literature and in 2023 she received the Astrid Lindgren Memorial Award.

 She was first recognized for her novel Speak, published in 1999.

 Early life

 Laurie Beth Halse was born October 23, 1961, to Rev. Frank A. Halse Jr. and Joyce Holcomb Halse in Potsdam, New York.
 She grew up there with her younger sister, Lisa.
 As a student, she showed an early interest in writing, specifically during the second grade.
 Anderson enjoyed reading—especially science fiction and fantasy—as a teenager, but never envisioned herself becoming a writer.

 Anderson attended Fayetteville-Manlius High School, in Manlius, New York, a suburb of Syracuse.

 During Anderson's senior year, she moved out of her parents' house at the age of sixteen and lived as an exchange student for thirteen months on a pig farm in Denmark.
 After her experience in Denmark, Anderson moved back home to work at a clothing store, earning the minimum wage.
 This motivated her to attend college.
+She graduated from Georgetown University with a degree in languages and linguistics.